New To Mt. Gilead? Read our Camp Philosophy to get a basic understanding of who we are and what we are all about.

 It’s best for your camper not to call home during their time at camp, especially when they are homesick.
 However, we would never keep your camper from calling home in a stressful situation at camp if we felt it was important (unless a parent requests otherwise during registration).
 Parents are always contacted in medical situations.

 All medications (other than inhalers) are dispersed, monitored and documented by the camp nurse daily.
 Parents will submit this information on their medical form when registering online.
 EpiPens are kept with your camper’s counselor at all times.
 We will review your camper’s medical information with parents on arrival, clarifying all instructions and dosages.

 At Mt.
 Gilead, we invest heavily in your child’s safety at camp.

 Red Cross Lifeguarding: Mt.
 Gilead is a registered Red Cross Lifeguard Training location.
 We train our own lifeguards (and sometimes other camps as well) on-site annually in CPR, First Aid, and Water Rescues.
 This allows us to have the majority of our staff trained for any medical emergency, at any time.
 Counselors unable to be trained as a red cross certified lifeguard receive CPR and First Aid training separately before camp begins.

 Fire Safety: Mt.
 Gilead uses an outside agency to annually fill, check, and certify it’s fire extinguishers which are located in every one of our buildings.
 All Staff are trained in emergency fire situations during our pre-camp staff training week.

 High Ropes Safety: Mt.
 Gilead uses an outside ACCT Accredited agency to train and certify all of our high ropes instructors and staff.
 All staff are over 21 years of age and must pass a physical and written test before working on our ropes course.
 The ropes, harnesses, helmets, platforms and cables in our ropes course are inspected annually by an outside agency, monthly by a certified PA Ride Inspector, and every time we use the course by our own certified staff.
-In additional, Mt.
+In addition, Mt.
 Gilead’s ropes course is monitored by the PA Department of Agriculture, which also monitors and regulates amusement rides in Pennsylvania.